 Reimbursement of Costs Associated with Obtaining High School Equivalency Certificate

 Program funds for the reimbursement of costs paid on or after January 1, 2016, and associated with obtaining a high school equivalency certificate or obtaining an official transcript of test scores, are paid directly to the grant recipient.
 After ISAC confirms that an applicant is eligible for reimbursement, the necessary information is submitted to the State Comptroller's Office for processing so that the recipient can be paid.

-- For the 2020-21 academic year, applications are processed in date-received order ("first come, first served").
+- Applications are processed in date-received order ("first come, first served").

 - If priority application consideration dates are established in future academic years, they will be listed on the application and announced via this website.